 In early May, just as our urban horticulture hub at Woodbank Park was springing back into life, it became home to an innovative new way of linking local food with health and wellbeing.
-Working in partnership with Alvanley Family Practice and Starting Point Community Learning Partnership, we are excited to be trialling ‘More than Medicine - a model of social prescribing that combines access to local organic veg with cookery, socialising and food growing.
+Working in partnership with Alvanley Family Practice and Starting Point Community Learning Partnership, we are excited to be trialling ‘More than Medicine' (now Grow, Cook & Eat) - a model of social prescribing that combines access to local organic veg with cookery, socialising and food growing.

 It feels like a given to all of us that gardening, hanging out with other people and eating fresh food is good for you, but this pilot is aiming to prove it and put it on record.
 We're testing its impact on a range of wellbeing indicators - blood tests before and at the end of the programme will establish whether there's been an improvement in blood sugar and cholesterol levels, whilst the rather academically named Warwick-Edingburgh Mental Well-Being Survey (or WEWMBS for short) will evaluate the project’s success in improving mental wellbeing.
 We can't wait to see the results.